top of page

 Q: When does enrollment start?

-A: Enrollment opens on December 2, 2019 at 8:00 a.m.
+A: Enrollment opens on December 1, 2023 at 8:00 a.m.
 Intent to Enroll forms are available on our website.
-Enrollment for years K-8 is based on first come, first served.
+Enrollment is based on first come, first served (within priority groups) time-stamped applications.
 Read more about our enrollment process.

 Additional questions?
 Please contact Registrar Cindy Moran at email@example.com.